 What is Anxiety Disorder?

-Common anxiousness is temporary.
-Anxiety disorders are different.
+However, an anxiety disorders are different.
 They have the ability to cause enough tension, worry, and distress in one’s life that they affect a person’s quality of life.
-For people with anxiety disorders, worry and fear can seem constant overwhelming.
+For people with anxiety disorders, worry and fear can seem constantly overwhelming.
 Those who suffer from this disorder cannot do anything about these thoughts and emotions.
 They have no control.
-Those who suffer from an anxiety disorder do not have a psychological condition, but a medical one.
+Those who suffer from an anxiety disorder do not have a psychological condition, but rather a medical one.

 A condition may be classified as medical if it meets three criteria:

-- the anatomy and physiology of the body is affected, and
+- the anatomy and physiology of the body are affected

-Anxiety disorder meets all three criteria.
+Anxiety disorders meet all three criteria making it a medical condition.
 It’s caused by a combination of factors, including changes in the brain coupled with environmental stress.
 Research studies have determined that the nerve cells in people with anxiety do not transmit information properly; changes in certain brain structures that control memories linked with strong emotions are thought to occur.
 Current belief is that these changes create neurotransmitter imbalances, thus causing feelings of constant and random anxiety.
 Additionally, any traumatic or significant event may trigger anxiety disorder in people with a genetic history of the condition.

-Just as anxiety disorder has different causes, it has different symptoms associated with the various types.
-They are centered around chronic, intrusive, distressing thoughts of a worrying nature.
+Just as an anxiety disorder has different causes, different anxiety disorders have various symptoms.
+These disorders are centered around chronic, intrusive, distressing thoughts of a worrying nature.

 There are four major types of anxiety.
 These include:

-- Panic Disorder – A person with this condition will experience panic attacks, fear and flashes of terror that strike suddenly and constantly for no particular reason.
-Associated with panic attacks are excessive swearing, chest pain, feeling of choking, and palpitations (strong or irregular heartbeats).
+- Panic Disorder – A person with this condition will experience panic attacks, fear, and flashes of terror that strike suddenly and constantly for no particular reason.
+Excessive swearing, chest pains, feelings of choking, and palpitations (strong or irregular heartbeats) are all associated with panic attacks.
 The person experiencing a panic attack may feel as though they are having a heart attack.

-- Social Anxiety Disorder – Also called social phobia, people with this form of anxiety experience extreme self-consciousness and overwhelming worry about daily social situations.
+- Social Anxiety Disorder – This is also known as social phobia; people with this form of anxiety experience extreme self-consciousness and overwhelming worry about daily social situations.
 Commonly, there is also a strong fear of being judged, embarrassed, or ridiculed.

 - Specific Phobia – This is an intense, uncontrollable fear of a specific object, situation, or belief, such as spiders, heights, open spaces, or even cultural beliefs.
 A phobia may cause a person to avoid common, everyday situations.